biomedical-data-science/hsc_rhoa/README.md

 - **07B_clustering_validation.ipynb**: Contains quality checks on the K-Means clustering.
 - **08_feature_umap_analysis_MP.ipynb**: Contains multidimensional UMAP analyses and K-Means clustering on the identified relevant features for HSCs and myeloid progenitor (MP) cell nuclei.
 - **09A_seg_manual_validation.ipynb**: Contains the comparison of automatic segmentation using Otsu vs. manual annotation on 3D nuclei of young, aged, and aged + Ri HSC nuclei images.
 Manual annotation was performed using `Napari`.
-- **09B_seg_visualization.ipynb**: Contains visual comparisons of automatic vs. manual segmentation of HSC images.
+- **09B_seg_visualization.ipynb**: Contains visual examples and comparisons of image segmentations at both nucleus level and DAPI Intense Regions level, along with intensity distribution comparison.

 ## Installation and Use Guide